camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 ## Assignments and Identity Service

-Although the camunda engine provides an identity management component, which is exposed through the IdentityService, it does not check whether a provided user is known by the identity component.
+Although the Camunda engine provides an identity management component, which is exposed through the IdentityService, it does not check whether a provided user is known by the identity component.
 This allows integration of the engine with existing identity management solutions when it is embedded into an application.

-Note however that you can use the identity service in an service / bean or listener to query your user repository if this is useful to you.
+However, note that you can use the identity service in a service / bean or listener to query your user repository if this is useful to you.

 # Forms

-It is possible to provide information to render a user task form by using the `camunda:formKey`
+It is possible to provide information to render a User Task form by using the `camunda:formKey`
 attribute:

 ```xml